zng-ui/zng/TODO/_current.md

 * Review child priority integration with `WidgetLayout`, what happens when we add a border in child { }?
 * Review `side_offsets`, needs to work like an invisible border?
 * Review `clip_to_bounds`.
+* Review docs of property and functions that use the term "inner".